PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Introduction

 \section{Introduction}

 Hyperparameter optimization (HPO) and neural architecture search (NAS) yield state-of-the-art models, but often are a very costly endeavor, especially when working with large datasets and models.
-For example, using the results of \citep{sharir2020nlp} we can estimate that evaluating 10 configurations for a 340-million-parameter BERT model \citep{Devlin2019BERT:Understanding} on the 15GB Wikipedia and Book corpora would cost around \$100,000.
+For example, using the results of \citep{sharir2020nlp} we can estimate that evaluating 50 configurations for a 340-million-parameter BERT model \citep{Devlin2019BERT:Understanding} on the 15GB Wikipedia and Book corpora would cost around \$500,000.
 To make HPO and NAS more efficient, researchers explored how we can learn from cheaper evaluations (e.g. on a subset of the data) to later allocate more resources only to promising configurations.
 This created a family of methods often described as multi-fidelity methods.
 Two well-known algorithms in this family are Successive Halving (SH)~\citep{jamieson2016non, karnin2013almost} and Hyperband (HB)~\citep{hyperband}.

 Multi-fidelity methods significantly lower the cost of the tuning. \citet{hyperband} reported speedups up to 30x compared to standard Bayesian Optimization (BO) and up to 70x compared to random search.
-Unfortunately, the cost of current multi-fidelity methods is still too high for many practitioners, also because of the large datasets used for training the model.
+Unfortunately, the cost of current multi-fidelity methods is still too high for many practitioners, also because of the large datasets used for training the models.
 As a workaround, they need to design heuristics which can select a set of hyperparameters or an architecture with a cost comparable to training a single configuration, for example, by training the model with multiple configurations for a single epoch and then selecting the best-performing candidate.